Spin-orbit coupling driven superfluid states in optical lattices at zero and finite temperatures: Quantum phases and order parameters

 The ground states of ultracold bosons with SOC exhibit insulating and various SF phases.
 The nature of the SF phase depends on the competition between the single-particle hopping and SOC induced spin-dependent hopping.
 At lower $J$, the incompressible insulating phases are identified by the sum and difference of the expectations of the number operators, $\langle\hat{n}_{\pm}\rangle\equiv\langle\hat{n}_{\uparrow}\rangle \pm\langle\hat{n}_{\downarrow}\rangle$.
 For the MI phase $\langle\hat{n}_{\pm}\rangle$ is an integer while the SF phases are characterized by real $\langle\hat{n}_{\pm}\rangle$ and finite value of the compressibility $\kappa=\partial\langle \hat{n}\rangle/\partial\mu$.
 In the absence of SOC, the amplitude and phase of the order parameter $\phi_{\uparrow}(\phi_{\downarrow})$ are homogeneous.

 The striking features appear when the spin-dependent hopping due to the SOC is finite.
 This is a complex hopping, it flips the atomic spin while hopping and causes variations in the phase of SF states.
-To classify the various SF states which feature different lattice site density distributions and the phase of the order parameter, we examine the spin-dependent momentum distributions at the wave vector $\mathbf{k}$
+To classify the various SF states which feature distinct phase distributions of the order parameter, we examine the spin-dependent momentum distributions at the wave vector $\mathbf{k}$

 where $L$ is the system size and $\mathbf{r}_{i}$ ($\mathbf{r}_{j}$) is the location of $i$th ($j$th) lattice site.
-At finite $\lambda$, the SF state can be of three types.
+When the interspin interaction is weaker than intraspin, the SF state can be of three types.
 These are (i) homogeneous superfluid: this has uniform amplitude and phase of the order parameter.
-For this state, the condensation occurs at zero momentum and is also referred as zero-momentum SF (ZM-SF) state. (ii) Phase-twisted (PT) superfluid: for this state the amplitude of $\langle \hat{b}_{i\alpha} \rangle$ is uniform but the phase varies from site-to-site. (iii) Stripe (ST) superfluid: this state has site-to-site variation of both the amplitude and phase of $\langle{b_{i\alpha}}\rangle$.
-In particular, they show stripe-like distributions in the lattice.
+For this state, the condensation occurs at zero momentum and is also referred as zero-momentum SF (ZM-SF) state. (ii) Phase-twisted (PT) superfluid: for this state the amplitude of $\langle \hat{b}_{i\alpha} \rangle$ is uniform but the phase varies diagonally across the lattice (iii) Stripe (ST) superfluid: this state has stripe-like variation in the phase of $\langle \hat{b}_{i\alpha} \rangle$ across the lattice.
+Thus, we distinguish superfluid states based on their phase variation and momentum distributions.
 It is worth mentioning, similar SF states have been previously discussed in the continuum where the phases were characterized using the properties of collective excitations~\cite{chen_17}.